koalazak/geolang-express/README.md

 A simple geolocation middleware for Express.js.

-NOTE: When using this module, we recommend also using the [i18n-express](https://github.com/koalazak/i18n-express) module, which use the `cookieLangName` session to set language translations.
+NOTE: When using this module, we recommend also using the [i18n-express](https://github.com/koalazak/i18n-express) module, which use the `cookieLangName` session to set translations according that.

 ## Requirements

   - Node >= 0.12
-  - Express.js
+  - Express.js session enabled

 ## Instalation